The Red Chapel

 The film features roughly the same contents as the 4-part documentary series Det Røde Kapel.

 Synopsis

 The authorities demand much control over the performance of the theatre troupe, and try to use it for propaganda purposes.
 The film crew plays along, but among themselves and in the voice-over they are critical of the regime.

 Reception

 Los Angeles Times reviewer Mark Olson called it "shocking, funny and wildly outrageous" and "a real find".

-Kyle Smith from the New York Post described it as "a clear-eyed and inspired documentary".

 The New York Times reviewer Neil Genzlinger found it sloppy and thought it had "no revelations to offer".